Important Legal Disclaimer

 - Post-settlement buffer (3 months expenses) ✓

 If you don't have all three, keep saving.
 The property market will still be there.
 Your money stability won't wait.
-First home buyer grants won't prevent mortgage stress if you have no buffer.
-Every first home buyer Australia needs this protection against mortgage stress.
+Government grants won't prevent financial stress if you have no buffer.
+Every entry-level buyer needs this protection against payment strain.

-First Home Buyer Australia Mistake #4: Auction FOMO Causing Mortgage Stress (77% of Auction Buyers Regret It)
+Mistake #4: Auction FOMO (77% of Auction Buyers Regret It)

-Auctions are designed well for sellers, not for first home buyer Australia.
+Auctions are designed well for sellers, not for new property buyers.
 They:

 - Create fake urgency (one-shot chance)